 We’ll make paid parental leave payments to your bank account each fortnight.
 We’ll treat these payments like any other income and deduct tax and any other payments, for example student loan and child support.
-We do not deduct KiwiSaver contributions from your paid parental leave.
-If you would like to contribute while you're on parental leave you can.
+If you would like to make KiwiSaver contributions from your parental leave payments, you can.

 How much your parental leave payments will be